-Sunology uses the Sabian Sun symbols to add richness and definition to the meaning of the 360 degrees of the zodiac (I call them Sun Numbers).
+Sunology uses the Sabian Sun symbols to add richness and definition to the meaning of the 360 degrees of the zodiac.
 These symbols are a set of images that were intuited in the 1920s when the meaning for the zodiac degrees was sought.
 Click here to see the complete list of Sabian symbols by sign and degree/Sun Number.

 A study of the Sun symbols validates the theory presented in the clock.
 Again, applying correlating astrological meaning to a zodiac degree is the key to knowing the meaning of the days/degrees/Sun Numbers.
 It is imperative to have a consistent basis for interpretation in order that one’s own subjective filter does not interfere with the degree definitions.
-It is this foundational basis that has been missing for the eighty-plus years that the symbols have been around.
+It is this foundation for interpretation that has been missing for the ninety-plus years that the symbols have been around.
 The history of the symbols shows how this happened.

 The History of the Sabians*